alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 You won't be able to export 'Schedule 3 UK controlled dual-use, software and technology' if you are told they might be used for weapons of mass destruction (WMD) purposes.

-### Trafficking or brokering banned goods or to embargoed countries
+### Brokering banned goods or to embargoed countries

-There are tighter controls on trafficking or brokering for some goods and for some locations.
+There are tighter controls on brokering for some goods and for some locations.

-For goods where there’s a total ban on UK exports (for example, anti personnel land mines) or where there’s a UK arms embargo in place, trafficking and brokering also includes:
+For goods where there’s a total ban on UK exports (for example, anti personnel land mines) or where there’s a UK arms embargo in place, brokering also includes:

 * general advertising and promotion (eg placing advertisements)
 * finance, financial services, insurance or reinsurance services